 xii.
 Manage attorney’s workload to allow for the provision of quality representation and the execution of the responsibilities listed in these rules in every case.

 xiii.
-Submit to each County and District, no later than October 15 of each year, a written report on the form prescribed by the Texas Indigent Defense Commission describing the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in the County or District for adult criminal cases and for juvenile delinquency cases for the prior 12 months that begins on October 1 and ends on September 30.
+Each attorney must submit to the Texas Indigent Defense Commission, a report describing the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in the County or District for adult criminal cases and for delinquency cases for the prior 12 months that begins on October 1 and ends on September 30.
 The report must be submitted through the online form of the Texas Indigent Defense Commission.

 Prompt Appointment of Counsel